-We received one shareholder proposal for the meeting, which was withdrawn.
+We did not receive any shareholder proposals for the meeting.
 The Board and management are not aware of any other items to be properly brought before the meeting.

 THE NOMINATED DIRECTORS

 Our articles currently state that the Board must have a minimum of eight and a maximum of 15 directors.
 The Board has determined that 12 directors will be elected this year.